-Since the energy \mathcal{E} is itself extensive, Euler's equation (5.9a) must be expressible in the functional form for some function f.
-For example, for a monatomic ideal gas, the non-relativistic version of Eq.
-(5.9b) is cf Eq.
-(3.53).
-Here m is the mass of an atom and h is Planck's constant.
+Since the energy \mathcal{E} is itself extensive, Euler's equation (5.9a) must be expressible as for some function f.
+This is a useful functional form for the fundamental potential $\mathcal{E}(N, V, S)$.
+For example, for a monatomic ideal gas, the Sackur-Tetrode equation (4.38) can be solved for E to get the following form of the fundamental potential: